gbigwood/Bytes-To-Bitmap/README.md

 A corrupt jpg is included for demonstration purposes.

+### Why the blue bar?

+Bytes from the input file are represented as black and white pixels.
+Sometimes due to rounding, we must fill in some pixels, but there are no remaining bytes in the input file.
+We therefore represent these pixels using ablue colour.

 ## References

 Writing a bitmap without using an external library requires manually